Hatrickek/OxylusEngine/README.md

 Render and Game engine built with Vulkan and C++.
 It is focused on  stylistic and realistic 3D rendering.
 This is my hobby project that I work on in my spare time to learn more about graphics programming and engine architectures.
 Also to produce some games including my dream game in the future.

+Currently I'm developing [OxArena](https://github.com/Hatrickek/OxArena) -a quake-like movement shooter- using Oxylus!

-Currently Windows, Linux and Mac (with MoltenVK) is supported.
+Windows, Linux and Mac (with MoltenVK) is supported.

+If you liked my work and would like to donate, you can do so with my [ko-fi page](https://ko-fi.com/hatrickek).
+Thanks!

 ## Features:
 - Editor with features like Projects, Scenes and Saving/Loading Scenes, Content